-What questions is this lab experiment answering?
-Concepts and models How will your data answer this question?
-Data analysis and interpretation How will you collect this data?
-Experimental procedure Equipment and Safety Considerations
+Concepts and Models: What questions is this lab experiment answering?
+Data Analysis and Interpretation: How will your data answer this question?
+Experimental Procedure: How will you collect this data?
+Equipment and Safety Considerations General Tips

-General Tips

-What questions is this lab experiment answering?
-Concepts and models
+Concepts and Models: What questions is this lab experiment answering?

 - Begin the pre-lab introduction by going over related concepts from lecture.
 Assigning a pre-lab quiz can often address these concepts and be a great jumping-off point for the introduction. - Discuss with students how concepts discussed in lecture relate to the lab exercise at hand.
 Use class discussion or small group work to help your students make links between theories or principles and lab practice. - Help students make connections between the concepts addressed in the lecture portion of the class and their applications in the lab exercise.
 As the students begin the experiments or procedures, guide them through the principles and concepts being illustrated through the lab.
-Students should never leave the lab not understanding the point(s) of the lab. - Discuss the scientific method (at least once during the semester) to help guide students through the lab experiment.
+Students should never leave the lab without understanding the point(s) of the lab. - Discuss the scientific method (at least once during the semester) to help guide students through the lab experiment.
 This is especially important if students are designing the experiments themselves.

-How will your data answer this question?
-Data analysis and interpretation
+Data Analysis and Interpretation: How will your data answer this question?